orashi/personal-website/content/authors/orashi/_index.md

 degree in Software Engineering and B.A. dual degree in Japanese from the International School of Information Science & Engineering, Dalian University of Technology in 2019.

-# Recently, I have been fascinated by significant progress on controlled image synthesis; foundation
+[//]: # (Recently, I have been fascinated by significant progress on controlled image synthesis; foundation)

-# models trained on broad data with diffusion prior have demonstrated promising potential for AI application in the art
+[//]: # (models trained on broad data with diffusion prior have demonstrated promising potential for AI application in the art)

-# and anime industry.
-I am looking for opportunities to participate in developing such systems.
+[//]: # (and anime industry.
+I am looking for opportunities to participate in developing such systems. )